trustedanalytics/scoring-pipelines/README.md

     	    r = record.score("scoringengine2.demotrustedanalytics.com")
     	    return r

-NOTE: For more information on Scoring Engine, please refer:(http://trustedanalytics.github.io/atk/versions/master/ad_scoring_engine.html)
+Note: For more information on Scoring Engine, please visit: http://trustedanalytics.github.io/atk/versions/master/ad_scoring_engine.html

 7) If the scoring pipeline was configured to work with Kafka messaging queues then start streaming records to the source-topic.